evanrodriguezejr2/cannonball-game/README.md

 ### Languages Used
 - Python
-- Built on top of basic graphics library graphics.py (Zelle, John.
+- Built on top of basic graphics library graphics.py, which is built on top of Tkinter
+<br>(Zelle, John.
 Python Programming: An Introduction to Computer Science.
 3rd ed., Franklin, Beedle & Associates, 2016.)

 ### Demo
 [Screenshot](images/cannonball.PNG)